xinyuew-ec/Microblog-sentiment-classification/README.md

 * Pandas
 * Scikit-learn
 # Training
+You need to create two folders named svm-model-2013 and svm-model-2014 in the root directory.
-To train model with the NLP&CC 2013 dataset, run: train_model_2013.py
+To train model with the NLP&CC 2013 dataset, run: train_model_2013.py.

-To train model with the NLP&CC 2014 dataset, run: train_model_2014.py
+To train model with the NLP&CC 2014 dataset, run: train_model_2014.py.
 # Testing
 Run test_2013.py to evaluate the trained model.